RomanoGameplay/ETL-Tools-Basic/README.md

 # ETL-Tools-Basic
-Project created with objective of support me during my task ETL.
-Contain classes, in python, what fazem geral operations, since find and open csv, to create model with autoML
+Project created in order to support me during my ETL task in Data Science.
+Contains classes, in python, that do general operations, from locating and opening csv, to creating a model with autoML.